beanbeanjuice/SimpleModeration/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
 title: "[FEATURE] **DESCRIBE THE FEATURE YOU WANT AS SHORT AS POSSIBLE HERE**"
 labels: feature
 assignees: beanbeanjuice

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Feature Description
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+---

+## Feature Alternatives
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+---

+## Additional Context
 Add any other context or screenshots about the feature request here.

+---

+## Checklist

+- [ ] I have checked for similar issues.
+- [ ] This is a feature request, not an improvement request, bug report, or security vulnerability report.